astroport-fi/astroport-core/contracts/pair_stable/README.md

 ### `provide_liquidity`

-Provides pool liquidity by sending native or token assets.
+Provides pool liquidity by sending user's native or token assets.
+It can be distinguished with the key under info: token or native_token.
+NOTE: You should increase token allowance before providing liquidity!

 1. Without Slippage Tolerance